The Peep Tempel

-The Peep Tempel was a punk rock band from Melbourne, Australia.
+The Peep Tempel is a punk rock band from Melbourne, Australia.
 The band's line-up for most of its tenure was Blake Scott (vocals, guitar), Steven Carter (drums) and Stewart Rayner (bass guitar).
 The band released three studio albums: The Peep Tempel (2012), Tales (2014) and Joy (2016).

 History

 2008–2013: formation and The Peep Tempel

 The Peep Tempel was formed in 2008 as a two-piece by singer-songwriter Blake Scott and drummer Steven Carter who were neighbours at the time.
 As a two-piece, the band recorded in their own home studio and released two 7-inch singles through the imprint Wing Sing.
+The band's name came from a strip club in Vienna.

 In late 2011, Stewart Rayner joined the band to play bass guitar and during 2012 the band toured both in Australia and Europe as a three-piece.

 In 2011 The Peep Tempel invited Matthew Duffy, who had recorded the band's first two singles along with Clinton Kraus, to join the band to play bass guitar for their debut studio album.
 The Peep Tempel recorded and released their debut album The Peep Tempel in 2012 through Wing Sing.
 The Peep Tempel was nominated in the category of Best Independent Hard Rock or Punk Album at the AIR Awards of 2012.

 In 2013, the band recorded the EP Modern Professional, which was released through Wing Sing in June 2013.